Exufiber in practice

 All-in-one dressing that is designed to stay on and uniquely conform

 Mepilex Border Sacrum

-Five-layer foam dressing for pressure injury prevention and management of sacral wounds
+Five-layer foam dressing for pressure ulcer prevention and management of sacral wounds